PaulyDuk/sunshine-minds/README.md

 <h1 id="wireframes">Wireframes</h1>

+Wireframes were important as they gave a visual representation on how I wanted the finish site to look.
+These took some changes when i was actually impletmenting the site as new ideas came up that would improve the layout.

 <h2 id="phone-wireframe">Phone Wireframe:</h2>

 For this the cards will stack on top of each other into a single column, making it easy to navigate on a small screened device.
 The menu will also be collapsable at the bottom